These Clean Eating Spelt Chocolate Chip Cookies were a fun gift for a friend!

 Sometimes, you start following a recipe, and regardless of your best intensions, you either skip a step or mess up in some other way.
 This is exactly what happened to me when I tried to bake my usual chocolate chip cookies for a friend.

 In fact, I tried making that recipe twice, and both times, I messed up so badly that the resulting lumps staring back at me from the cookie sheet were anything BUT what chocolate chip cookies should look or taste like.
+Not because there was something wrong with the recipe but because there was something wrong with me.
+I just kept making the weirdest mistakes in spite of the recipe being right in front of me!

 But not to be defeated by a mere chocolate chip cookie, I took it as an indication that I simply cook/bake better from scratch (creating recipes), than by following an actual recipe.
 The truth is, I’ve been cooking “instinctually” for so long now that following a recipe is almost painful.
 So instead of risking a third disaster, I decided to simply create a brand new cookie recipe.
+This Clean Eating Spelt Chocolate Chip Cookies recipe.

 My friend Jackie (Precious Beast.com – She’s an awesome artist!
 Check her out!) had put a bounty out on my cookie recipe.
 She posted online that she would pay anybody who would bake my cookies for her.
 Call me crazy, but when somebody wants a cookie that badly, I tend to volunteer.